 With your family created, you are ready to begin the onslaught of Survival mode.
 This presents you with starting in the shelter, with absolutely no resources and seeing how long you can survive through scavenging and maintaining and up-keeping the systems within the shelter.
 Your main starting goal is to seek water and food, however, your family, much like in the classic game The Sims, will also need to sleep, wash and excrete bodily fluids.
 If that’s not enough, when the shit hits the fan, which it will pretty much from day one, you will have to monitor their stress and energy levels while also managing the durability of pretty much every item in the shelter that you have crafted to ensure that your family have items necessary for living, these include beds, toilets, showers and electrical appliances.
 If resource management is your thing, then the barren wasteland will be your heaven, but boy, get ready for an intense time.
 I personally found Sheltered to be addictive at first but without a story to drive me on I soon found it overly tiresome added to the fact that it’s ridiculously hard and frustrating to succeed.

 In order to scavenge for food, water, fuel and materials you have to leave the safety of your base and explore the radiated wasteland.
 On choosing which family member has this joyless task, they will venture out and radio back to you if they find anything of interest.
 But this is where the rather complex and interlocking gameplay system kicks in.
-In order to send a family member out requires water to take with them, which limits how far they can travel without completely depleting your water storage.
+In order for you to send a family member out requires water to take with them, which limits how far they can travel without completely depleting your water storage.

 Ok, I can just collect more water as I traverse the environment, right?
 Not quite!
-The game randomly generates destinations, of which you might not come across a location full of useful loot that you require right now to survive, like food or water (which inevitably is way too scarce early-game), but instead you could come across items that become more helpful later on in the game when you’re already likely to be a skeleton with Cuddles licking your bones clean or instead, you survive but ultimately have to see a loved one wither away and die, hence why I said I’m a bad father, as my children always seemed to die first.
+The game randomly generates destinations, of which you might not come across a location full of useful loot that you require right now to survive, like food or water (which inevitably is way too scarce early-game), but instead, you could come across items that become more helpful later on in the game when you’re already likely to be a skeleton with Cuddles licking your bones clean or instead, you survive but ultimately have to see a loved one wither away and die, hence why I said I’m a bad father, as my children always seemed to die first.

 You might as well restart the game if early on your come across a load of crap as you won’t survive long.
 It seems overly unfair, though some might say it’s quite realistic in that you can never guarantee what you might find in a post-apocalyptic world.
 I just found it very tedious and impeded me from fully enjoying the experience.